Xiaoying Pu

 Credit: Xin Shu

 I take a human-centered approach to help data workers evaluate and communicate uncertainty and statistics with visualizations.
 My thesis was about integrating visualization grammars with data analysts’ task language.
-Through my internships and postdoc, I have applied my research interests to challenges I care about — climate change and renewable energy.
+Through my internships at two national labs, I have applied my research interests to challenges I care about — climate change and renewable energy.
 I am also interested in adopting and improving open science practices.

 Across my projects, I have used a wide range of methods, such as design, system-building, participant experiments & (Bayesian) statistical analyses, and qualitative interviews.

-Midwest Uncertainty Collectiveumich email: xpuCurriculum Vitae/CVTwitterGitHubLinkedIn. • IPA: /ɕǎu jə̄ŋ pʰʷúː/
+Midwest Uncertainty Collectiveumich email: xpuCurriculum Vitae/CVX/TwitterGitHubLinkedIn. • IPA pronunciation: /ɕǎu jə̄ŋ pʰʷúː/

 Publications

-How Data Analysts Use a Visualization Grammar in Practice.
-Xiaoying Pu, Matthew Kay.
-In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems, pp. 1-22.(CHI 2023)
+How data analysts use a visualization grammar in practice.
+Xiaoying Pu, and Matthew Kay.
+In Proceedings of the 2023 CHI Conference on Human Factors in Computing Systems, pp. 1-14.(CHI 2023)

 [PDF]